Round Top Lake Sunset

 Coming South off of Mount Reba is a swift hike down through Bee Gulch's ample flowers and jagged volcanic outcroppings.

-Your hike through the Carson Gap to Lake Alpine section of the Tahoe to Yosemite Trail (The hardest part of the whole trail) ends when you exit the trail through the Bee Gulch trail head at the East end of Lake Alpine on Highway 4.
+Our hike through the Carson Gap to Lake Alpine section of the Tahoe to Yosemite Trail (The hardest part of the whole trail) ends when we exit the trail through the Bee Gulch trail head at the East end of Lake Alpine on Highway 4.

 Woo-Hoo!
 Good Work!